 My Desktop Panel in DocFinity displaying the view from the Export Queue tab.
 Export Queue is circled in black and the column titled File(s) to download is circled in black

 Step 15.
-Back in the Results panel on DocFinity, you can also double-click on individual records in the Results panel to review specific items.
+Back in the Results panel, you can also double-click on individual record to review specific items.

 Results panel with the one document highlighted and circled in black

 Step 16.
-Once clicking on the record from the Results panel, a new Document Viewer panel will open at the top of the screen.
-You can use the magnifying glass slider below the image to zoom in or zoom out.
-When done, you can close the pane by selecting the x at the top right corner of the pane.
+After clicking on the individual record from the Results panel, the Document Viewer panel will open at the top of the screen.

 Document Viewer panel displaying the contents of a PDF document.
 The slider with the zoom out and zoom in buttons, at the bottom of the panel, is circled in black

-Step 17.
 If the file size is above 30MB, DocFinity will be unable to display the record in the Document Viewer section.
 Additionally, certain file formats may not be supported by the viewer.
-To view the file under these circumstances, select the individual document you wish to view by clicking the checkbox in the Results panel, and then clicking on the Download button in the toolbar above.
-Once pressing the Download button, follow the instructions from Step 13 and Step 14 to locate your My Desktop Panel and to find your downloaded records in the Export Queue.
+To view the file under these circumstances, select the individual document you wish to view by clicking the checkbox in the Results panel, and then click on the Download button located in the toolbar above.
+This should prompt DocFinity to download the document.

 Results panel with the Download button in the toolbar circled in black

-Step 18.
-Once your review is complete and if no changes need to be made to any of the documents in the results tab, you can approve the job.
-Select the third task by double-clicking on the *Approve Disposition or Submit RM Office Postponement or Legal Hold Request under the Tasks menu
+Step 17.
+Once your review is complete and no corrections need to be made to any of the documents in the Results panel, you can approve the job.
+Select the third task by double-clicking on the *Approve Disposition or Report Issue to Records Management under the Tasks menu.

 The Jobs - Tasks panel open with the third task titled Approve Disposition or Submit RM Office Postponement or Legal Hold Request highlighted

-Step 19.
-A dialogue box will appear once you click on that task, and you will have three choices.
+Step 18.
+A dialogue box will appear once you click on that task, and you will have two choices: Approve Disposition (of all records) and Report Issue to Records Management (please see outline issue below).

 Zoomed in popup screen from the Approve Disposition or Submit RM Office Postponement or Legal Hold Request button.
 The drop down menu in the popup displays the three options users have to choose either Approve Disposition (of all records), Request Postponement (of some or all records), and Request Legal Hold (of some or all records)

-Step 22.
-If moving forward with approving the disposition of all records in the batch, make select Approve Disposition (of all records), make a note below, and select “Save” at the bottom of the dialogue box.
+Step 20.
+If you want to approve the disposition of all records in the batch, select Approve Disposition (of all records) from the drop-down menu below and click on the Save button at the bottom of the dialogue box.

 Zoomed in popup screen from the Approve Disposition or Submit RM Office Postponement or Legal Hold Request button.
 The drop down menu selection is Approve Disposition (of all records).
 The open text field below it has Approved for disposition typed in it